Invisalign Clear Braces Houston TX

 What is Invisalign?

-The Invisalign treatment consists of a series of invisible plastic aligners that you switch out about every two weeks.
+The Invisalign treatment consists of a series of invisible aligners that you switch out about every two weeks.
 Dr. Robbins customizes each the Invisalign system for your teeth, and each aligner is individually manufactured with exact calculations to gradually shift your teeth into place.

 You can remove the aligners to eat or brush your teeth, so your teeth stay healthy while they are changing position.